rscircus/rscircus.github.io/content/posts/2020-01-25-coral-ai-edge.md

 sudo apt-get install libedgetpu1-max
 ```

 During the installation of the `max`-version we are asked if we understand physics.
 We confirm with yes and move on.
-If you plugged the USB Accelerator into your machine ahead of installing the `libedge`.
-Plug it out and in again, else you might get a `ValueError: Failed to load delegate from libedgetpu.so.1` error during runtime later on.
+If you plugged the USB Accelerator into your machine ahead of installing the `libedge`, unplug it and plug it in again, else you might get a `ValueError: Failed to load delegate from libedgetpu.so.1` error during runtime later on.

 ### TensorFlow Lite